 - Discretionary funds

 Transportation should include all costs associated with getting to the trailhead and home again.
-For many trails, these expenses can be costly, and since you will have to book your return trip on short notice, prices can vary and most likely, will be higher.
+For many trails, these expenses can be costly.
+Since you will have to book your return trip on short notice, prices can vary and will most likely be higher than buying a ticket well in advance.
 Allow extra in your budget to account for this.

-Food-on-trail expenses can vary greatly depending on how you plan to resupply.
-If you choose to resupply using mail drop locations exclusively, your food cost will be fixed, but your postage costs will be high, making the overall cost of food greater.
+On-trail food expenses can vary greatly depending on how you plan to resupply.
+If you choose to resupply exclusively via mail drops, your food cost will be fixed but your postage costs will be high.
+Be sure to add that into your overall food costs.

 Mail-drop resupplies are typically the most expensive way to resupply and can be limiting because many post offices in small towns have closed up shop or have severely limited hours of operation.
 Many hostels and other places will accept packages for hikers, but you should confirm with them before mailing to a location mentioned in a guide book.
 Some will charge a fee for this service, so be prepared for that.

 If you choose to resupply this way, you may find it necessary to supplement your food as you go, so allow for that in your budget.
 Boxes can and do get lost—anyone who has hiked for any length of time has had a resupply box lost or stolen.
 In addition, making it to the post office or other receiving establishment before it closes can be tricky.
-If this happens, be prepared for an unexpected stay in town and allow for this in your lodging or emergency fund.
+If this happens, be prepared for an unexpected stay in town.
+It’s important to allow for this in your lodging or emergency fund.